-Coronavirus (COVID-19) is an easy virus to kill when it is on the skin.
-This can be done with soap and running water or hand sanitiser.
-Pupils will continue to clean their hands regularly, including when they arrive at school, when they return from breaks and before and after eating.
+Pupils and staff will clean their hands regularly, including when they arrive at school, when they return from breaks and before and after eating.
 Regular and thorough hand cleaning is going to be needed for the foreseeable future.

 ‘Catch it, Bin it, Kill it’ approach

 The ‘catch it, bin it, kill it’ approach continues to be very important, so we will ensure that there are enough tissues and bins available in each class for children and staff to follow this routine.

 All adults and children over primary age must wear a face covering whilst on the school site.
 Staff are not required to wear a face mask when teaching in class as this will hinder effective communication.

 A cleaning schedule has been put in place that ensures cleaning is enhanced and includes:

 - more frequent cleaning of rooms / shared areas that are used by different groups

 - frequently touched surfaces being cleaned more often than normal

 Minimising contact between individuals and maintain social distancing wherever possible